ktmeaton/DHSI2019-git/README.md

 (Desktop Client: Comment "This doesn't work anymore", commit push)
 4. Change the left panel to the tab "History".
 [**WARNING: Major error alert upcoming**]
 Github Desktop must perform reverts one by one, and step by step in reverse chronological order.
 If you try to revert a commit that is NOT THE MOST RECENT commit in Github Desktop, you will generate major error that must be solved with command-line programming knowledge.
 If this happens and you do not have this knowledge, please delete your github project folder from your file browser and the Github Desktop client should automatically prompt you to clone your repository again.
-You can then restart Part 8 from Step 4.
+You can then restart Part 10 from Step 4.
 5. Right click on the history event "This doesn't work anymore", select Revert This Commit.
 6. A new event has occurred in the history: Revert "This doesn't work anymore".
 Select it with your mouse and you will see that the last line has been deleted (minus sign).
 But we have one more change to undo.
 7. Right click on the history event "Didn't test this change", select Revert This Commit.
 8. Another new event has appeared: Revert "Didn't test this change".
 Select it with your mouse and you will see the code-breaking line was deleted.
 Our text-analysis.py has been reverted to a functional state.
 But we need to commit those changes.
 9. This time, no comment is needed as the "Revert" comment has been applied.
 Simply click "Push origin".
 View on GitHub and go look at that file.

-## Part 9.
-Advanced Time Travel (ie. Checkout, Revert, Reset)
+**Advanced Time Travel (ie. Checkout, Revert, Reset)**
-1. Advanced time travel requires command-line usage of git.
+10. Advanced time travel requires command-line usage of git.
-2. Atlassian has excellent tutorials on how to undo changes and revert to previous states of projects or specific files.
+11. Atlassian has excellent tutorials on how to undo changes and revert to previous states of projects or specific files.
 https://www.atlassian.com/git/tutorials/undoing-changes

-## Part 10.
+## Part 11.
 Collaboration (Self)
 1. In Github Desktop, select the “Current Branch” dropdown menu in the top panel.
 Click the new branch button, and call it “self-collaboration”.
 Click publish branch.
 2. Click the “View on Github” and use the “Branch: master” dropdown menu to confirm that a self-collaboration branch was created.
 For now, it is identical to the master branch.
 3. The Github Desktop client now will constantly prompt you with a new option to “Create a Pull Request” which is how you would propose your changes to a collaborator (or in this case to yourself).